 If you decide to go into bankruptcy you can be debt free and out of the bankruptcy in as little as 9 months.

-Most people who do go bankrupt have no assets that they will lose in the insolvency because their assets are exempt in accordance with the provincial exemptions.
+Most people who do go bankrupt keep all their assets because their assets are exempt in accordance with the provincial exemptions.

 A Consumer Proposal is for people who want to pay a part of their debt of say 30% or wish to retain assets that may be lost in a bankruptcy.
 Payments are usually made over about 3 years.